Our food labelling

 Green traffic lights mean a product is low in a particular nutrient - the more greens, the healthier the product.
 Don't just eat products with only green traffic lights; you need some ambers and reds for a balanced diet.

-We have logos on the front of packs which highlight if a product is suitable for vegetarians and/or vegans.
+Look out for logos on front of packs which highlight if a product is suitable for vegetarians and/or vegans.
 We also provide a full list of all the ingredients in our products on the back of the pack so you can check if the product is suitable for you.

 When you have to be careful what you eat, our Free From foods means you never miss out on the good stuff.
 Labels on the front of the pack highlight if a products is Dairy-free, gluten-free or vegan.
 Essentials or treats, we’ve got them covered.